AzureAD/SCIMReferenceCode/README.md

 1. The **Schemas** folder includes:
     * The models for the User and Group resources along with some abstract classes like Schematized for shared functionality.
     * An Attributes folder which contains the class definitions for complex attributes of Users and Groups such as addresses.
-2. The **Controllers** folder contains:
+2. The **Service** folder contains logic for actions relating to the way resources are queried and updated.
+    * The reference code has services to return users and groups.
-    * The controllers for the various SCIM endpoints.
+    * The **controllers** folder contains the various SCIM endpoints.
 Resource controllers include HTTP verbs to perform CRUD operations on the resource (GET, POST, PUT, PATCH, DELETE).
-    * Controllers rely on services to perform the actions.
+Controllers rely on services to perform the actions.
-3. The **Services** folder contains logic for actions relating to the way resources are queried and updated.
-    * The service methods are exposed via the IProviderService interface.
-    * The reference code has services to return users and groups.
-    * The services are based on Entity Framework and DbContext is defined by the class ScimContext.
-4. The **Protocol** folder contains logic for actions relating to the way resources are returned according to the SCIM RFC such as:
+3. The **Protocol** folder contains logic for actions relating to the way resources are returned according to the SCIM RFC such as:
     * Returning multiple resources as a list.
     * Returning only specific resources based on a filter.
     * Turning a query into a list of linked lists of single filters.